This page will remain available for a few more weeks, but it will no longer be updated.

 As with the flexible disc, this modification can be easily reversed: just pull the cloth pin out and slide the tubing off the neck post and the body is ready to be fitted with a CG head again.

-Some of the recent Barbie heads like the one used for Liz have a sleeve inside the base of the head which makes it harder to pull the head from the body.
+Some Barbie heads released around 2011, like the one I used for Liz, have a sleeve inside the base of the head which makes it harder to pull the head from the body.
 This sleeve also makes it hard to fit the head using the flexible disc type of adapter, so a different type of adapter is needed.

-Actually I found out later when creating Helena that an adapter made from vinyl tubing fits perfectly and works fine with the recent type of Barbie head, so there is no need to cut up a Barbie neck post.
+Actually I found out later when creating Helena that an adapter made from vinyl tubing fits perfectly and works fine with this type of Barbie head, so there is no need to cut up a Barbie neck post.

 I left the description below just for reference.